YJiangcm/YJiangcm.github.io/_pages/about.md

 <!-- Place this tag in your head or just before your close body tag. -->
 <script async defer src="https://buttons.github.io/buttons.js"></script>

-I am currently a researcher at Huawei Noah's Ark Lab (Hong Kong).
+I am currently a researcher at Huawei AI Lab (Hong Kong).
 I earned my Ph.D. in Data Science and Analytics from the Hong Kong University of Science and Technology (HKUST) in 2025, under the supervision of [Prof. Wei Wang](http://wei-wang.net/).
 Prior to my doctoral studies, I received an M.S. degree in Big Data and Technology from HKUST in 2021, advised by [Prof. Fangzhen Lin](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=fangzhen-lin-flin).
 I completed my undergraduate education at Shanghai University, obtaining a B.S. degree in Mathematics and Applied Mathematics in 2020, where I was advised by [Prof. Qingwen Wang](https://math.shu.edu.cn/Portals/721/teacher/Qing-WenWang/Qing-WenWang.htm).